 2. Uber Eats Trip Supplement.

-When they added the Trip Supplement, they said it was there to “make earnings for each trip more reflective of that trip.”
+When the trip supplement was introduced in late 2019, Uber said its purpose was to “make earnings for each trip more reflective of that trip.”

 3. Uber Eats Incentives.

 Uber Eats offers incentives to get drivers out to deliver during peak hours.
 In the same way that the trip supplement can be adjusted to make an individual delivery offer attractive, incentives encourage drivers to log in when there is high demand.

 Uber can not set schedules or require contractors to accept particular delivery orders, as they're not allowed to control those factors for gig workers.
 Instead, they have to find other ways to fulfill their delivery obligations.

 One way to encourage drivers to get out is to offer extra money.
 Uber does this in three primary ways that we'll discuss.
 This is not a complete list.
 You may see one, two, or all three of these at any particular time.
 When things are slow, they may not offer any of them.